MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     Note that the PDO address and the DevNode address are displayed.

-3. Use the **!devnode 0 1 sysvad\_TabletAudioSample** command to display plug and play information associated with our sysvad device driver.
+3. Use the **!devnode 0 1 sysvad\_TabletAudioSample** command to display Plug and Play information associated with our Sysvad device driver.

     ``` syntax
     0: kd> !devnode 0 1 sysvad_TabletAudioSample